Brazil: President Jair Bolsonaro forms his own new political party | DW | 22.11.2019

 Deadline looming

-With the deadline of next year's elections looming, the process of formalizing the new party may take months.

-To compete in future elections, the new party must now collect 500,000 signatures in 9 states by the end of April 2020.
+To compete in municipal elections next year, the new party must now collect 500,000 signatures by the end of April.
 The signatures must then be audited and certified by the Supreme Electoral Tribunal.

 "It's a bit kamikaze what they're trying to do," said Daniel Falcao, a professor of electoral law at the University of Sao Paulo.
 "I don't think it's impossible, but it will take a lot of work to get the signatures in time and get them analyzed."